minetest-mods/smart_inventory/API.md

     - string -> dimension, steps splitted by ":" (`a:b:c:d results in filtername, filtername:a, filtername:a:b, filtername:a:b:c, filtername:a:b:c:d`)
     - key/value table -> multiple groups assignment.
 Values could be dimensions as above (`{a,b} results in filtername, filtername:a, filtername:b`)
     - nil -> no group assingment by this filter
-  - shortdesc_func(filterstring) - optional - get human readable description for the dimension string (`filtername:a:b:c`).
-Empty ("") or "nogroup" means the group should be ignored.
+  - shortdesc_func(fltobj, filterstring, textstring) - optional - get human readable description for the dimension string (`filtername:a:b:c`). "false" means the group should be ignored.
 Usefull so skip some dimension characteristics
-  - shortdesc - optional - static human readable description.
-Should be used only with boalean return values
+  - if no function is given the descriptions can be added to smart_inventory.txt[filterstring].label See classify_description.lua.
+If nothing defined the filterstring will be displayed

 ### Filter Object methods

 smart_inventory.filter.get(name)       get filter object by registered name.
 Returns filter object fltobj
   - fltobj:check_item_by_name(itemname)   classify by itemname
   - fltobj:check_item_by_def(def)         classify by item definition
-  - fltobj:get_group_description(group)   get group description
+  - fltobj:get_description(group)         get group description